Transposition tower

 In electrical power transmission, a transposition tower is a transmission tower that changes the relative physical positions of the conductors of a transmission line in a Polyphase system.
 A transposition tower allows these sections to be connected together, while maintaining adequate clearance for the conductors.
 This is important since it distributes electrical impedances between phases of a circuit over time, reducing the problem of one conductor carrying more current than others.

 Double-circuit lines are usually set up with conductors of the same phase placed opposite each other.

-This reduces the reactance due to mutual inductance; the reactance of both circuits together is less than half that of one circuit.
 For example, a section of a line may be (top-to-bottom) phases A-B-C on the left, also phases C'-B'-A' on the right.
 The next section may be B-C-A on the left, also A'-C'-B' on the right.
 Therefore, the rotation on each side of the tower will be opposite.
+Transposition helps to reduce the mutual coupling between conductors and between conductors and ground.
+It also useful in mitigating issues like induced voltages in nearby telephone lines.